phatak-dev/fresher-to-expert/read/online_courses.md

 # MOOC - Massive open online course
 Want to learn from the best lectures in the world?
 Then you should start using online courses.

 From last few years, there is a new trend in eduction.
 In earlier times, people were travelling great distance in order to get quality eduction.
 But with Interenet that's no more required.
 With Interent  you can learn anything sitting in home.
 Most of the time these courses will be free or will be charging very less money.
-These kind of courses are called as MOOC.
+These kind of courses are called as [MOOC](http://en.wikipedia.org/wiki/Massive_open_online_course)- Massive open online course.

-Wheever people hear about the online courses, there will be some questions arise.
+Whenever people hear about the online courses, there will be some questions arise.
 Perticularly around the quality of the teaching and content.
 The following are few of FAQ asked by students

 * ####Is quality of MOOC courses are good?

-    The courses provided by the MOOC companies like Coursera and Udacity are top notch.They are usually taught by the best in field.
+    The courses provided by the MOOC companies like [Coursera](http://www.coursera.org) and [Udacity](https://www.udacity.com/) are top notch.They are usually taught by the best in field.
 Most of the instructors hold Phd in the field and respected lectures in the top colleges.

 * ####Are they going to charge a lot?

-    One of the advantages of online courses is they don't too much for the universities or companies to offer them to large amount of students.
-There are many great free courses in Coursera and very less costly in udacity.
+    One of the advantages of online courses is they don't cost too much for the universities or companies to offer them to large amount of students.
+There are many great free courses in Coursera and very less costly in Udacity.
 So you should get your money worth.

-* #### Do this courses offer handson?
+* #### Do this courses offer hands on?

-Almost every computer related MOOC course will have extensive handson.
-You will have sample examples and excersises for every week.
-These excersises should be submitted and will evaulted by instructor for their correctness.
+	Almost every computer related MOOC course will have extensive hands on.
+You will have sample examples and exercises for every week.
+These exercises should be submitted and will evaluated by instructor for their correctness.

 * ####Do I get a Certificate?

     Yes.
-If you follow the course and complete the excersises you will get a certificate with marks by the time completion of course.
+If you follow the course and complete the exercises you will get a certificate with marks by the time of completion.

 * ####Do instructors help students like in real classes?

   Yes.
 These courses not just videos recorded by the lecturer.
-Every week there will be quizes and excersises which will be evaluated by the instructor.
+Every week there will be quizzes and exercises which will be evaluated by the instructor.
 There will be also group where you can ask instructor or fellow students any doubt about specific topic.

 * ####Can I learn with my own pace?

-    Coursera keeps the videos and excersises even after the course is completed.
+    Coursera keeps the videos and exercises even after the course is completed.
 So if you don't care about the certificates you can watch videos and follow the course in your own pace.

-* ####Is these courses are limited to technology?
+* ####Is these courses are limited to computers?

-    No. There is variety of course which cover computers, aritificial intelligence, buisseness, pschyology etc.
+    No. There is variety of course which cover businessmen, fashion,psychology etc.

 * ####Which sites offer the MOOC courses?

-    Most well known site are [courseera](http://www.coursera), [udacity]() and [khan academy]()
+    Most well known site are [courseera](http://www.coursera), [udacity](https://www.udacity.com/) and [khan academy](https://www.khanacademy.org/)

 MOOC are the new way of learning.
-These courses high quality content with very cost effective way.
+These courses offer high quality content with very cost effective way.

 #Courses to start with